awslabs/aws-athena-query-federation/athena-jdbc/README.md

 # Amazon Athena Lambda Jdbc Connector

-This connector enables Amazon Athena to access your RDBMS or RDS instance(s) using JDBC driver.
+This connector enables Amazon Athena to access your SQL database or RDS instance(s) using JDBC driver.

 Following databases are supported:

 1. MySql
 2. PostGreSql
+3. Redshift

 See `com.amazonaws.connectors.athena.jdbc.connectio.JdbcConnectionFactory.DatabaseEngine` for latest database types supported.

 # Terms

 * **Database Instance:** Any instance of a database deployed on premises, EC2 or using RDS.
-* **Database type:** Could be one of mysql, postgres.
+* **Database type:** Could be one of mysql, postgres, redshift.
 * **Handler:** A Lambda handler accessing your database instance(s).
 Could be metadata or a record handler.
 * **Metadata Handler:** A Lambda handler that retrieves metadata from your database instance(s).
 * **Record Handler:** A Lambda handler that retrieves data records from your database instance(s).